hector-hs3/mixed-messages/README.md

 Run the following: `npm install`

-Then run `npm start` and follow the promopts in the console.
+Then run `npm start` and follow the prompts in the console.

 Press `Ctrl + C` to exit at any time.